Birendra Kishore Manikya: Patron of the arts

 An artist and prolific songwriter, Birendra Kishore was known for his beautiful oil paintings such as "Sannyasi", "Jhulon" and "Banshi Badan".
 He founded the Ujjayanta Drama company giving an impetus to the development of theatre in Tripura.
 The Lakshmi Narayan Temple, 'Durga Bari' and 'Lal Mahal' that form part of the Ujjayanta palace were built during his rule.
 He built the Pushbanta Place that is now the residence of the Governor of Tripura.
-King Birendra Kishore organised a grand reception for Rabindra Nath Tagore at Agartala after he had won the Nobel prize for literature in 1913.
+King Birendra Kishore organised a grand reception for Rabindra Nath Tagore at Agartala after he had won the Nobel Prize in Literature in 1913.
 Apart from providing ongoing financial assistance to Shanti Niketan he also donated 5,000 rupees to Tagore for setting up a hospital at Santi Niketan.